For a better view on Central Bank of The Bahamas, Update Your Browser.

 What projects will I be involved in as an AP?

-Apprentice projects will be designed to develop the participants’ analytical and technical skills at junior entry-level roles throughout the Bank.
-As candidates rotate through the Bank, they will be assigned a range of tasks and projects broadly consistent with those outlined in the Bank's Strategic Plan.
+Apprentice projects are designed to develop the participants’ analytical and technical skills at junior entry level roles throughout the Bank.
+As candidates rotate through the Bank, they are assigned a range of tasks and projects broadly consistent with those outlined in the Bank’s Strategic Plan.

 What is the Career Path for Apprentices?